 It is important to note that since 2006, Oklahoma has experienced a significant increase in fatalities on the state highway system involving motorcycles.
-Motorcycle involved fatalities have risen from 75 in 2006 to an average of 98 fatalities annually from 2007 thru 2011.
+Motorcycle involved fatalities have risen from 75 in 2006 to an average of 98.2 fatalities annually from 2008 thru 2012.
 This trend has caused great concern for both the Department of Transportation (ODOT) and the Department of Public Safety (DPS).
 In response to this trend, ODOT and DPS partnered in 2011 to develop a Statewide Motorcycle Safety and Education Program that seeks to reduce motorcycle crashes that result in fatalities and injuries.
 The program seeks to curb aggressive driving and speeding by motorcycle users through educational opportunities that assist riders in developing enhanced behaviors and skills.

-The State has committed \$400,000 annually in 2011 and 2012 to this program and will commit another \$400,000 in 2013 to complete this program.
+The State has committed \$400,000 annually in 2011, 2012 and 2013 to complete this program by September 30, 2014.
 The Oklahoma Highway Patrol, in partnership with ODOT, has procured equipment and is now regularly conducting a Motorcycle Safety Training Course.
 This course is designed to improve all facets of motorcycle safety and is focused on safe motorcycle rider training, education of other motorists, and motorcycle safety awareness.
+In October 2014 the program will be turned over to the Oklahoma Highway Patrol permanently.